kdavis-mozilla/WikipediaTextCorporaGenerator/README.md

 kdaviss-MacBook-Pro:WikipediaTextCorporaGenerator kdavis$ ./generateWikipediaTextCorpora.sh
 ```

-This will run through several steps:
+This will run through several steps.
+It will

 * Create a series of directories,
 ```bash